Praveen23-kk/ChatBot_Django_Web/README.md

     ```

 4.  **Train the ChatterBot corpus:**
     This is a crucial step to make your bot knowledgeable.
-ChatterBot comes with pre-built corpuses you can train it on.
+This command trains the bot on an English corpus.
     ```sh
     python manage.py train
     ```